-Kalinga (major part of present Indian state of Odisha (Orissa)) once witnessed the bloodiest battles in the history of India by the Emperor Ashoka of Maurya Dynasty.
+Kalinga (the major part of present Indian state of Odisha (Orissa)) once witnessed the bloodiest battles in the history of India by the Emperor Ashoka of Maurya Dynasty.
 He became a changed man from this place as he realized the hollowness of his victory.
-A buddhiest monk named Upagupta help him to enlighten peace over sword.
+A Buddhist monk named Upagupta help him to enlighten peace over sword.

-Kalinga Mahotsav or the National Festival of Martial Dance is celebrated to pay tribute to the Kalinga.
-It shows the vibrant traditions of martial art of India through dance and music.
+Kalinga Mahotsav shows the vibrant traditions of the martial art of India through dance and music.
 It is in the essence to mark the victory of peace over war.
+The Martial dancers interpret incredible postures of aggression, self-defense and escape in graceful dance-forms with their swords, spears, and shields.
+They thrill audience with their rhythm and precision of movement.
 It took place on the outskirts of Bhubaneswar at Dhauli Shanti Stupa on the 10th and 11th of January this year.
 This Mahotsav attracts Martial artists from all over India.

 The main motive of Kalinga Mahotsav is to harmonize the vitality of martial tradition with sublimity of peace through the art of dance.
 So be a part of this festival.